 This article explains the Emotional Intelligence Components, developed by Daniel Goleman, in a practical way.
-After reading you will understand the basics of this powerful effectiveness tool.
+After reading you will understand the basics of this powerful personal development tool.

 What is Emotional Intelligence?